zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

 5. Create the following empty sets:
     1. Name server IP address and associated CDS RRset and its RRSIG records ("CDS RRsets").
-A name server IP can hold an empty RRset or no RRSIG records.
+A name server IP may hold an empty RRset or no RRSIG records.
     2. Name server IP address and associated CDNSKEY RRset and its RRSIG redords ("CDNSKEY RRsets").
-A name server IP can hold an empty RRset or no RRSIG records.
+A name server IP may hold an empty RRset or no RRSIG records.
     3. Name server IP address and associated DNSKEY RRset and its RRsig records ("DNSKEY RRsets").
-A name server IP can hold an empty RRset or no RRSIG records.
+A name server IP may hold an empty RRset or no RRSIG records.
     4. Name server IP address ("No DNSKEY RRset").
     5. Name server IP address ("Mixed Delete CDS").